Umar040/Python-Scraper-Testing/README.md

-To use the BMET Scraper just pip install selenium and the chrome driver
+To use the BMET Course Scraper.py just pip install selenium and the chrome driver

 Selenium:
 pip install selenium